Real-space density profile reconstruction of stacked voids: Spherical density profile reconstruction: the method

-The method of \cite{Abel} assumes the boundary condition $I(1)=0$ and is described for values of the radius between 0 and 1.
+The method of \cite{Li2007} assumes the boundary condition $I(1)=0$ and is described for values of the radius between 0 and 1.
 This is the case of the test function for the toy model, but is not the case of voids: the density is not zero outside the void.
-We had to adapt the method for voids by rescaling the void and considering that, if $I(r_{v})$ is different from 0 in $r_{v}=1$, the mean density must be subtracted from the reconstruction.
-Also the method described in \cite{Abel} worked for the projection of a circular profile on a line, i.e. from 2D to 1D.
+We had to adapt the method for voids by rescaling the void and considering that, if $I(r_{\mathrm{v}})$ is different from 0 in $r_{\mathrm{v}}=1$, the mean density must be subtracted from the reconstruction.
+Also the method described in \cite{Li2007} worked for the projection of a circular profile on a line, i.e. from 2D to 1D.
 We adapted it for our application of a sphere (3D) to be reconstructed from a disk (2D).

-To validate the polynomial reconstruction method we control that $I(r_{p})$ and $g(r_{v})$ have the same value at the edge of the void, where the projection is equal to the value of the 3D function (since the projection is done along a line tangent to the void, it considers only the point at the very edge of the void).
+To validate the polynomial reconstruction method we control that $I(r_{\mathrm{p}})$ and $g(r_{\mathrm{v}})$ have the same value at the edge of the void, where the projection is equal to the value of the 3D function (since the projection is done along a line tangent to the void, it considers only the point at the very edge of the void).
 As a cross check for the reconstruction of the void we reproject the spherical reconstructed profile.
 The reprojection must match the projection of distorted density profile.

 We now illustrate the second method for the reconstruction, using the singular value decomposition approach to overcome the ill-conditioning of the Abel inverse.
 The singular value decomposition relies on the consideration that, if we discretize the integration of the inverse, projecting is like computing a matrix operation.
-We call M the matrix of the projection.
+We call \textbf{M} the matrix of the projection.
 We can write:

-where I is the projected density (that is our data, with noise), G is the spherical density and M is the matrix allowing for the transformation between I and G. We use singular value decomposition to decompose M into U (a unitary matrix), W (a diagonal matrix) and V (a unitary matrix).
-The Abel inverse can then be written as:
+where $I$ is the projected density (that is our data, with noise), $G$ is the spherical density and \textbf{M} is the matrix allowing for the transformation between $I$ and $G$.
+We use singular value decomposition to decompose \textbf{M} into \textbf{U} (a unitary matrix), \textbf{W} (a diagonal matrix) and \textbf{V} (a unitary matrix).
+The Abel inverse can then be written as

-The use of singular value decomposition allows to drop the noisiest singular values, which are the smallest in matrix W. The number of singular values that we keep must be discussed: we need to drop enough to control noise, but not too much or we will lose information.
+The use of singular value decomposition allows us to drop the noisiest singular values, which are the smallest in matrix \textbf{W}.
+The number of singular values that we keep must be discussed: we need to drop enough to control noise, but not too much or we will lose information.